 Mediation is our preferred approach to supporting neighbours in dispute.
 For it to work, the people on each side of the dispute need to be willing to engage in the process.
 Sometimes this is not the case.
 If it is not possible in your situation, we will talk you through other ways in which we may be able to help.

-At present, please be aware that we are unable to provide face-to-face services due to the COVID-19 crisis.
+At present, please be aware that we are able to provide face-to-face services only in limited circumstances due to the COVID-19 crisis.
 We are able to offer telephone support and in some cases mediation support via video link.
 Please be aware that our service is very busy at the moment, so there will be a wait before we can provide support in new cases.

 Cost of our services and Self-referrals

 At present we are funded by Brighton and Hove and Lewes District Councils, Clarion and Southern Housing Associations and the Police to provide a free service to people that they refer to us for mediation.
 If you have been in contact with one of these organisations, you can ask them to refer you case to us.

 If this does not apply to you, we do accept self-referrals.
 At present we are asking people who are considering making a self-referral, to contact us first (see link to the left) to arrange a telephone call to discuss their situation.
 There may be a delay of up to 10 days before we are able to get back to you.
 This is because we are experiencing a high number of referrals and are adapting our services to the ongoing Covid-19 restrictions.

 For people making self-referrals, our commitment is to provide an accessible service and never to refuse service to individuals for financial reasons.
 Below is an outline of our suggested donation for the different stages of mediation.

 Costs of Self-Referrals

 |Assessment of case and engagement with parties||Individual meetings and telephone support||Joint mediation meetings or further individual meetings|

 Unwaged or on benefits